 Data Science Conferences & Workshops in New Jersey

-New Jersey periodically welcomes large big data conferences to the state, including the 2016 events Advanced Pharma Analytics USA Summit and Life Sciences Forum on Data Science, Analytics and Intelligence.
+New Jersey periodically welcomes large big data conferences to the state, including the 2016 event Advanced Pharma Analytics USA Summit.
 We’ve assembled a small list of big data conferences that meet more regularly along this stretch of the Atlantic Seaboard.

 - Annual Stevens Conference on High Frequency Finance and Analytics: Stevens Institute of Technology takes its emphasis on financial data to the conference circuit with this three-day conference.
 Open to students, academics and practitioners, the forum is packed with research papers and student presentations.